kenZhangCn/BDMDemo/README.md

 # BDMDemo
-A Demo Based on BDMap SDK
+A Demo Based on Baidu MapKit SDK